 Choosing a Residential Metal Roofing Contractor

 If you need residential metal roofing repairs or want a metal roof installed on your home be sure to go with a residential metal roofing contractor with metal roofing experience.
-As a reputable contractor serving Grand Rapids, Lansing, Kalamazoo and surrounding areas S&T Metals will provide you with a Free Estimate for your next project, as well as references from our past metal roofing installations.
+As a reputable contractor serving Grand Rapids, Battle Creek, Kalamazoo and surrounding areas S&T Metals will provide you with a Free Estimate for your next project, as well as references from our past metal roofing installations.

 The cost of installing a metal roof will depend on the size, slope and style of your roof.
 Steeper roofs cost a little more because of the extra staging that’s required.
 A complex roof with many valleys and intersecting ridges will be more expensive than a simple gable or shed-roof structure.